Associate’s Degree in Accounting

 There are many positions you can apply for with an associate’s degree in accounting.

-How can you enter the competitive job market of accounting and take advantage of an exciting new career in a field that is projecting 11 percent growth by 2024 (according to the U.S. Bureau of Labor Statistics)?
+How can you enter the competitive job market of accounting and take advantage of an exciting new career in a field that is projecting 10 percent growth through 2026 (according to the U.S. Bureau of Labor Statistics)?
 By earning your associate’s degree in accounting, you can meet the educational requirements for several entry-level accounting positions.

 An associate’s degree in accounting will introduce you to the General Accepted Accounting Principles (GAAP).
 After graduation, you will have acquired the skills necessary to perform essential accounting responsibilities such as payroll and income taxes.
 You will be familiar with accounting software to maintain and track financial transactions and fiscal records.
 Your new skill set and formal education can lead to various accounting careers in the public and private sectors, small and large corporations, nonprofits and government professions.